-The European Tour hosts six events in the Middle East and while they all have their merits, it’s fair to say that there is a distinct hierarchy.
-The Qatar Masters used to be regarded as one of the premier events in this part of the world – thanks in no small part to some chunky appearance fees paid out to big name players – but its reputation has slipped a fair amount over the last couple of years.
+While the tournaments on the Arabia Peninsula all have their merits, it’s fair to say that there is a distinct hierarchy.
+The Qatar Masters used to be regarded as one of the premier events in this part of the world – thanks in no small part to some chunky appearance fees paid out to big name players – but its reputation has slipped a fair amount over the last couple of years and is currently played alongside The Players Championship on the PGA Tour.

 Course | Location | Length | Prize Money |